 Recipe Testers’ Reviews

 Deborah Madison does it again!
-This is an excellent soup that’s richer than would be expected if you simply examined the ingredients.
+This is an excellent split pea soup that’s richer than would be expected if you simply examined the ingredients.
 The soup alone is delectable; adding the spinach, rice, and yogurt brings out a whole additional level of complexity to the flavor that just makes it even better.

 This yellow pea and coconut milk soup also reheats very well, though the color will not be as vibrant as the original.